The Analogues

 The Analogues were a Dutch tribute act dedicated to recreating the music of the Beatles.
 Founded in 2014, their goal was to perform the Beatles’ music from the band's later studio years live, using analogue and period-accurate instrumentation.
-The Beatles never performed many of these songs or entire albums live.
+The Beatles had never performed many of these songs or entire albums live.
 The Analogues gained recognition for their meticulous attention to detail and authenticity.
 While they did not attempt to resemble the Beatles visually, their performances were celebrated for accurately reproducing the Beatles' distinctive sound and musical complexity.
 The project ended with a final concert on 28 December 2024 at Ziggo Dome, Amsterdam.

+History

+The band was the brainchild of Fred Gehring, the former top executive of the Tommy Hilfiger Corporation.
+He approached the bassist and producer Bart van Poppel, who, after a thorough analysis of the arrangements on the Beatles’ albums and consultation of "Beatles Gear", a detailed catalogue of all the instruments the Beatles used throughout their career, set out to find instruments faithful to the originals used by the group.
+This enabled them to source the necessary equipment, such as a Lowrey Heritage Deluxe organ from 1965 or one of only thirty known Mellotrons from a specific series which was used in the intro to "Strawberry Fields Forever".

+Before an album could be performed, the band would write out the complex arrangements in full in sheet music.
+The perfection sought by the Analogues in presenting the Beatles’ sound as accurately as possible live was evident even in such details as the correct choice of bass guitar, the strings fitted to it, and conversion to the same pickups as those used by Paul McCartney.

+We don’t try to look like them, so the sound is all that matters […] I see so many videos on YouTube where people are using the wrong bass or wrong strings.
+Information-wise, there’s a lot of rubbish on the internet.
+You have to listen carefully to figure out what instruments were used for what parts […].